Ax-0m/FrontendExpert/README.md

-# 🧠 My Frontend Learning Journey – From Bronze to Challenger
+# My Frontend Learning Journey

 Hey there!
 Welcome to my personal frontend bootcamp where I'm trying to remember how to code without AI carrying me every game.